microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-create-event-in-shared-delegated-calendar.md

 ---
 title: "Create Outlook events in a shared or delegated calendar"
-description: "In Outlook, customers can share a calendar with other users and let them view or modify events in that calendar.
-Customers can also grant a delegate to act on their  behalf, to receive or respond to meeting requests, or create or change items in the calendar."
+description: "Learn how to create a meeting event in a shared or delegated Outlook calendar.
+You can share a calendar with other users or grant a delegate to act on your behalf."
 author: "juforan"
 ms.localizationpriority: high
 ms.prod: "outlook"